Websoft9Archive/ansible-onlyoffice/docs/admin-mysql.md

 # MySQL

-ONLYOFFICE deployment package includes MySQL and Web-GUI tool phpMyAdmin for MySQL management.
+ONLYOFFICE deployment package includes MySQL and Web-GUI tool phpMyAdmin.

 Follow the steps below to use it: